awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/alternative_deployments.md

 This option walks you through setting up a CUR file in the Management (payer) Account and configuring the prerequisites to have the CIDs deployed there.
 This option will create a new Cost & Usage Report (CUR) or reuse one you already have.

-This option is okay for testing but we recommend you deploy the Cloud Intelligence Dashboards in a dedicated acount other than the management (payer) account (option 1 above).
-This way you can effectivly managed the access and avoid having unnecessary users in your management (payer) account.
+This option is okay for testing but we recommend you deploy the Cloud Intelligence Dashboards in a dedicated account other than the management (payer) account (option 1 above).
+This way you can effectively managed the access and avoid having unnecessary users in your management (payer) account.
 If you still want to use this option, please apply [least privileges](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege/) access to your payer account.

 #### Configure CUR (skip if you already have a CUR in the correct format)
 1. [Sign in](https://console.aws.amazon.com/billing/home#/) to the Billing and Cost Management console.